 During the search, police found a used condom in a back storage room with specks of blood on it and blood on some cardboard boxes.
 However, police did not believe it was the quantity of blood that you would expect to find if the storage room was the site of the murder.

-The Pease family members were the only ones with access to the back storage room, so on January 24, police searched the Pease residence.
-In Bernard Pease Jr.’s room, police found a condom containing a pubic hair and bondage pornography, and they also learned that Pease Jr. drove a yellow and white truck.
+On January 24, police searched the Pease residence.
+In Pease Jr.’s room, police found a condom containing a pubic hair and pornography, and they also learned that Pease Jr. drove a yellow and white truck.

 To law enforcement, this made Pease a viable suspect, so they moved forward with forensic testing.
 Blood type testing revealed that the blood found in the storage room at the Pease shop was the same blood type as Philbrick’s.
 It is important not to confuse blood type with DNA.
 At the time of this investigation, DNA testing was not widely available.
 There was no mechanism for determining whether the blood belonged to Philbrick; they could only conclude that the blood in the storage room was the same blood type as Philbrick’s.